rnelson/rnelson.github.io/_posts/2022-08-27-dotnet-7-containers.md

 ## Coding the API

 The API itself is very minimal since I only built it to test out the container support, so there wasn't much I had to do.
-After removing all of the default WeatherForecast stuff, I only had two files that needed to be updated.
+After removing all of the default WeatherForecast stuff, I only had a few files that needed to be updated.

 First, the Redis connection needs to be made available to the `IServiceCollection` by adding the following lines into `Program.cs`: